+1. Categories and methods of evaluating performance

+a.
+Classroom Teaching

-- 1. Categories and methods of evaluating performance - a.
-Classroom Teaching - 1.
-RECENT AND SYSTEMATIC CLASS EVALUATIONS: All Department members will administer course evaluation forms as specified below.
-All course evaluation forms must include university and department core items, as well as five additional questions to be selected by the instructor.
+i.
+Recent and Systematic Class Evaluations: All department members will administer course evaluation forms as specified below.
+All course evaluation forms must include university and department core items, as well as at least five additional questions to be selected by the instructor.
 Faculty who wish to design additional measures of response from students may also submit data from these instruments, but not as a substitute for the course evaluation forms.
-Faculty shall arrange for either student assistants or graduate assistants to administer and collect the questionnaires.
-The instructor shall report who administered and collected the course evaluations of their respective classes to the department chair.
+Faculty teaching face to face courses may choose to do student evaluations electronically or in class.
+Faculty shall arrange for either student assistants or graduate assistants to administer and collect the questionnaires for in-class evaluations.
+Evaluations for on-line courses will be administered electronically.
 Within two working days after the chairperson receives summaries of course evaluations, one copy will be distributed to the faculty member.
 Tenured instructors must submit at least one course evaluation for the fall semester and one for the spring semester to the chair as part of their annual review.
 One of these shall be an upper division or graduate level course and one shall be a lower division course.
 Probationary instructors must submit evaluations of all classes and simulations taught each semester.
-Faculty applying for promotion and professional advancement increases must submit evaluations of all classes and simulations taught during the evaluation period.
+Faculty applying for promotion and professional advancement increases must submit evaluations of all classes taught during the evaluation period.